wartoshika/wow-QhunUnitTest/documentation.md

 The base of every test class.
 Provides a wide range of assert functions and a context to record assert, error and success of tests.

+Important name definition:
+- Every method name declared in this class as public or private will override the existing function.
+- If you want do make a private function in your test class, that will not be parsed as seperate test method, you must prefix your method with an underscore character.
+An example: `aTestMethod()`, `_notATestMethod()`

 ### **PUBLIC FUNCTIONS**

 ### ***static* QhunUnitTest.Base `new()`**